Built Robotics: Exosystem

-As with factory robots, human robotic operators, referred to by Built as “Robotic Equipment Operators” (REOs), must still start the system’s initial operation before autonomous activities take control.
+As with factory robots, human robotic operators, referred to by Built as "Robot Equipment Operators" (REOs), must still start the system's initial operation before autonomous activities take control.
 REOs use a proprietary web-based platform, Everest, to supervise and control the robot.
 The REO can switch from autonomous to remote control mode, which allows an operator to move the robot through a remote interface.